HPC Ecosystems β€” OpenHPC 2.x System Administrator 101

 [root@smshost ~]# wwsh file list dynamic_hosts : rw-r--r-- 0 root root 3800 /etc/hosts group : rw-r--r-- 1 root root 1086 /etc/group hosts : rw-r--r-- 1 root root 3800 /etc/hosts ifcfg-ib0.ww : rw-r--r-- 1 root root 280 /etc/sysconfig/network-scripts/ifcfg-ib0 munge.key : r-------- 1 munge munge 1024 /etc/munge/munge.key network : rw-r--r-- 1 root root 16 /etc/sysconfig/network passwd : rw-r--r-- 1 root root 2829 /etc/passwd shadow : rw-r----- 1 root root 1556 /etc/shadow

-Adding users is done on the smshost, and then propagated to compute nodes via Warewulf:
+User accounts are created on the smshost and then propagated to compute nodes via Warewulf.

-• Add users using the traditional sudo useradd approach.
+• Add users using the standard sudo useradd command.

 Summary